 How Contributory Negligence Applies to a TBI Case

-Your attorney can help you gather a wealth of evidence and prepare an argument that resonates with a judge or jury.
-They will consider how the defendant may argue against your case.
-With this approach, your lawyer may be able to show a judge or jury that the defendant is fully responsible for your injury and should be required to pay 100% of the damages you are requesting.
+With this approach, your lawyer may be able to show a judge or jury that the defendant is fully at fault for your injury and should be required to pay 100% of the damages you are requesting.

 Traumatic Brain Injury Insurance Claim